dimenerno/dimenerno.github.io/_posts/2025-06-02-wittgenstein-conant-en.md

 ---

-<a href="#sup1" id="sub1">1.</a> For readers who are concerned with [such matters](https://namu.wiki/w/한국%20칸트%20학계%20번역어%20논쟁), the author uses the terminology of the Acanet Kant Complete Works, which translates 'a priori' as '선험적', 'transzendent' as '초험적', and 'transzendental' as '초월적'.
+<a href="#sup1" id="sub1">1.</a> Note that in Kantian philosophy, 'transcendent' means "beyond the limits of experience," while 'transcendental' means "related to the preconditions of rational judgment."

 <a href="#sup2" id="sub2">2.</a> Descartes's claim is strangely Kantian.
-Indeed, Wilson<sub>Margaret Wilson</sub> evaluates Descartes's position on logical laws as the progenitor of Kant's transcendental philosophy and modern naturalism.
+Indeed, Margaret Wilson evaluates Descartes's position on logical laws as the progenitor of Kant's transcendental philosophy and modern naturalism.
 However, as will become apparent later, there is an unbridgeable gap between Descartes's position on logical laws and Kant's position.

 <a href="#sup3" id="sub3">3.</a> Strictly speaking, a torus.
 A torus is the surface of a doughnut.